Principal Component Analysis (PCA) & Autoencoders

 Trained by minimizing the squared reconstruction error: \[ \mathcal{L}(W) = \sum_{n=1}^N \|x_n - Wx_n\|_2^2 \] The optimal \(\hat{W}\) acts as an orthogonal projection onto the subspace spanned by the first \(L\) eigenvectors of the empirical covariance matrix of the data.

-In general, it is known that if we introduce nonlinearities into the autoencoder, the model becomes strictly more powerful than PCA.
-Moreover, autoencoders designed with deep learning architectures handle large datasets and complex structures much better than Kernel PCA, so autoencoders have generally become more popular than Kernel PCA for nonlinear mapping in practical applications.
+Introducing nonlinearities into the autoencoder makes the model strictly more powerful than PCA.
+Moreover, autoencoders built from deep learning architectures handle large datasets and complex structures much better than kernel PCA.
+In practical applications they have therefore become the more popular choice for nonlinear mapping.

 Denoising Autoencoders

 Denoising autoencoders (DAE) are a more regularized variant of standard autoencoders that add noise to the input during training, then learn to reconstruct the original, uncorrupted data.
-This seemingly simple modification has profound theoretical implications.
+The theoretical consequence, established below, is that the optimal denoiser implicitly learns the score function of the data distribution.

 Denoising and Score Estimation: